Am1rX/Python-WAF/README.md

     -   Use `curl` or your browser to test attacks.
 All traffic must be sent to the WAF's IP.

     **Example Attack Tests:**
-    Open the WAF IP address, it will open OWASP BWA in the web or
+    Open the WAF IP address, and it will open OWASP BWA in the web or
     ```bash
     # Test for SQL Injection (should be blocked)